-First off, you would need two coordinates (X and Y) to establish the center point of the circle.
+First, you would need two coordinates (X and Y) to establish the circle's center point.
 Then, you will need a radius (R) expressed in pixels.
-Once you have these two, your computer then draws the circle on your screen by filling all individual pixels that are located at the R distance from the center of the circle.
+Once you have these two, your computer draws the circle on your screen by filling in all the individual pixels located at the R distance from the center of the circle.
 Easy, right?

 What makes a canvas fingerprint unique?

-In the stone age of the computer era, all machines would draw the exact same image when given the same instructions.
-But, with the development of high-resolution screens, hardware and software developers came up with filters that improve the final appearance of these images.
+In the "Stone Age" of the computer era, all machines would draw the exact same image when given the same instructions.
+But, with the development of high-resolution screens, hardware, and software developers came up with filters that improved the final appearance of these images.

-These filters are applied when the formulas are transformed into pixel images, and they result in images that are sharper, crisper, and simply put, look better.
-The most notable filter is anti-aliasing, but there are also other specific ones, like hints, which are utilized when drawing fonts.
+These filters are applied when the formulas are transformed into pixel images, resulting in sharper images, crisper, and simply put, look better.
+The most notable filter is anti-aliasing, but there are other specific ones, like hints, which are utilized when drawing fonts.

-Likewise, all fonts contain glyphs, which can be described as a set of paths or closed curves that are specified using a particular mathematical formula.
-For instance, a lower case “i” has two glyphs, one for the dot and one for the body.
-These particular glyphs, which are also known as outlines, are then filled with pixels to create the final letter form.
+Likewise, all fonts contain glyphs, which can be described as a set of paths or closed curves specified using a particular mathematical formula.
+For instance, a lowercase “i” has two glyphs, one for the dot and one for the body.
+These particular glyphs, also known as outlines, are then filled with pixels to create the final letter form.

 Besides the basic mathematical data that defines the outline of each particular glyph, fonts can also store additional “hints.”
 Hints are basically instructions that are executed when the glyphs are drawn on your screen.
-These instructions move some of the points which define the shape of the letters, in order to make sure they are positioned correctly in relation to the grid where the glyph is displayed.
+These instructions move some of the points which define the shape of the letters to make sure they are positioned correctly on the grid where the glyph is displayed.
 This way, the font will look the same regardless of what screen it’s displayed on.

-What makes each canvas fingerprint unique is not the final image that we see, but how each computer renders hinting and anti-aliasing.
-Different computers carry out each process differently, and this fact allows for effective fingerprinting.
+What makes each canvas fingerprint unique is not the final image we see but how each computer renders hinting and anti-aliasing.
+Different computers carry out each process differently, allowing for effective fingerprinting.

-When two computers are given the same drawing task, there are slightly different tones of borderline pixels among other distinctions.
-These minuscule process discrepancies result in an image that looks the same to us, but not websites.
+When two computers are given the same drawing task, there are slightly different tones of borderline pixels, among other distinctions.
+These minuscule process discrepancies result in an image that looks the same to us but not to websites.
 Note that scientific studies indicate that computer hardware, drivers, and browser versions can all affect the resulting glyphs.
-Also, in our own research, we’ve noticed that computers with the same graphic processing units (GPUs) will likely produce the same results.
+Also, in our research, we’ve noticed that computers with the same graphic processing units (GPUs) will likely produce the same results.